raylutz/daffodil/README.md

       my_pydf[2:4]      -- select rows 2 and 3, including all columns, return as pydf.
       my_pydf[2:4, :]   -- same as above
       my_pydf[:, 3:5]   -- select columns 3 and 4, including all rows, return as pydf.
+      my_pydf[[2,4,6]]  -- return rows with indices 2,4,6 as pydf array. my_pydf[:, [1,3,5]] -- return columns with indices 1,3,5 as pydf array.
+      my_pydf[['row5','row6','row7']] -- return rows with keyfield values 'row5','row6','row7'
+      my_pydf[:, ['col1', 'col3', 'col5']] -- return columns with column names 'col1', 'col3', 'col5'
+      my_pydf[('row5','row49'), :]] -- return rows with keyfield values 'row5' through 'row49' inclusive (note need for column idx) my_pydf[('row5',), :]] -- return rows with keyfield values 'row5' through the end (note need for column idx) my_pydf[(,'row49'), :]] -- return rows with keyfield values from the first row through 'row49' inclusive (note need for column idx) my_pydf[:, ('col5', 'col23')]] -- return columns with column names from 'col5', through 'col23' inclusive my_pydf[:, (, 'col23')]] -- return columns with column names from the first column through 'col23' inclusive my_pydf[:, ('col23',)]] -- return columns with column names from 'col23', through the end

+Please note that if you want to index row by keyfield name or column names that are integers, then you must use method calls.
+The integer values shown in these examples do not index the array directly, but choose the row or columns by name.
+To choose by row keys (krows) then keyfield must be set.
+To choose by column keys, cols must be set.

+      my_pydf.select_krows(krows = 123, inverse=False)  -- return pydf with one row with integer 123 in keyfield column.
+      my_pydf.select_krows(krows = [123, 456], inverse=False)  -- return pydf with two rows selected by with integers in the keyfield column.
+      my_pydf.select_krows(krows = [123, 456], inverse=True)   -- return pydf dropping two rows selected by with integers in the keyfield column.
+      my_pydf.select_krows(krows = (123, ), inverse=True)   -- drop all rows starting with row named 123 to the end.
+      my_pydf.select_krows(krows = (, 123), inverse=True)   -- drop all rows from the first through row named 123.

+      my_pydf.select_kcols(kcols = 123, inverse=False)  -- return pydf with one column with integer 123 colname.
+      my_pydf.select_kcols(kcols = 123, inverse=True)   -- drop column with name 123

 ### Indexing: setting values in a pydf:
      my_pydf[irow] = list              -- assign the entire row at index irow to the list provided my_pydf[irow] = value             -- assign the entire row at index row to the value provided.